-Describe management's role in assessing and managing risks and opportunities (CDP C1.2)
+Describe management's role in assessing and managing climate-related risks and opportunities

-At the management level, Genworth's Executive Council, which is led by the Company's Chief Executive Officer (CEO) and comprised of senior management, provides enterprise oversight, including the management of climate risks.
-Genworth's CEO is a member of the Genworth Board and generally participates in all meetings of the Genworth Board's NCGC in addition to its Risk Committee, where climate risks are discussed as a standing agenda item at least annually.
+At the management level, Genworth's Executive Council, comprised of the Company's senior management, is an advisory group to the Chief Executive Officer (CEO) in connection with the implementation, oversight and long-term sustainability of Genworth's strategy and execution.
+Among other things, this council has responsibility to ensure our policies, processes and governance models are effective and fit for purpose.
+Genworth's CEO is a member of the Genworth Board and generally participates in all meetings of the Board's NCGC in addition to its Risk Committee, where climate risks are discussed as a standing agenda item at least annually.
 Genworth's CEO also is a member of Enact's Board of Directors.

-Genworth's Chief Risk Officer (CRO) reports to the CEO and Board Risk Committee.
-The CRO is responsible for ensuring that climate risk exposure materiality is assessed and reported, and that appropriate mitigation plans are in place where needed.
+Genworth's Chief Risk Officer (CRO) reports to the CEO and Genworth's Board Risk Committee.
+The CRO is responsible for ensuring that climate risk exposure is assessed and reported, and that appropriate mitigation plans are in place where needed.
 Enact also has a Chief Risk Officer who functionally reports to Genworth's CRO.

-Climate-related risks are managed through our existing enterprise risk management (ERM) function and framework, which is directed by the Company's CRO.
+Climate-related risks are managed through our existing enterprise risk management (ERM) function and framework, which is directed by Genworth's CRO.
 Our risk, legal, and compliance functions align to review and assess risks and controls.
 The Leader of ERM and Reporting Risk is responsible for assessing our exposure to climate change risks across the enterprise.
 Additionally, Genworth has assigned risk managers, dedicated to Credit Risk, Market Risk, Insurance Risk, and Operational Risk, all of whom report directly to Genworth's CRO.
-These risk managers are responsible for identifying, analyzing, mitigating, and reporting all risks in their respective risk domains.
+These risk managers are responsible for identifying, analyzing, mitigating, and reporting key risks in their respective risk domains.

-Genworth's Chief Investments Officer (CIO) is responsible for oversight of the Company's Investments ESG policy and its incorporation into investment guidelines and practices.
+Genworth's Chief Investment Officer (CIO) is responsible for oversight of the Company's Investments ESG policy and its incorporation into investment quidelines and practices.
 The CIO provides ESG investment performance updates to the Board's Risk Committee on a regular basis.
+Genworth's management Investments ESG Committee assists in reviewing ESG-related investment strategies, risks, and opportunities to guide investment decision-making.

-Genworth's Executive Vice President (EVP)/ Chief of Staff, with input from the Board, manages the Company's ESG program, including general oversight of the assessment and management of climate-related risks and opportunities.
-The EVP/Chief of Staff leads our Sustainability Committee, which supports work to assess and manage climate-related risks and opportunities.
-Genworth's Investments ESG Committee assists in reviewing ESG-related investment strategies, risks, and opportunities to guide investment decision-making.
+Genworth's Chief Sustainability Officer (CSO), with input from the Board, manages Genworth's sustainability program, including Genworth's environmental policy and general oversight of the assessment and management of climate-related risks and opportunities.
+The CSO leads our management Sustainability Committee, which supports work to assess and manage climate-related risks and opportunities.
+Our management Sustainability Committee is comprised of designated members of Genworth's Executive Council, including the CRO, CIO, Chief Financial Officer and Chief Human Resources Officer, along with representatives from communications, corporate social responsibility, facilities, investments, risk management, controllership, and supplier relations.
+This management committee meets at least quarterly, with greater frequency as it deems necessary or appropriate to carry out its duties and responsibilities.